MitjaNemec/Kicad_action_plugins/README.md

 ## Archive project

-This plugin has been tested with KiCad 5.0 on Windows 7.
+This plugin has been tested with KiCad 5.1-1 on Windows 7.
+It does not work with older versions.
 You need to have KICAD_SCRIPTING_WXPYTHON enabled.
-The plugin does not work with post 5.0.0 nightlies (most likely since around 20.7.2018).
-The testing has not been thorough.
-The plugin works correctly only when KiCad language is English.
-For other languages, the lines 225-243 have to be adapted.

 This plugin has been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md) guide.